-Tuesday to Saturday 10am-4pm (closed Sundays, Mondays, and Bank Holidays).
+Our normal opening hours to the public are Tuesday to Saturday 10am-4pm (closed Sundays, Mondays, and Bank Holidays).
+However, due to COVID-19 restrictions, and following University and Government guidelines, we are operating a booking system through Eventbrite.
+During school visits, there is restricted visitor access.
 We are also closed over the Christmas and Easter Period (please phone or check our website for the exact days).